cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 The optional `ON CONFLICT` clause specifies an alternative action to raising a unique violation or exclusion constraint violation error.
 For each individual row proposed for insertion, either the insertion proceeds, or, if an arbiter constraint or index specified by conflict_target is violated, the alternative conflict_action is taken. `ON CONFLICT DO NOTHING` simply avoids inserting a row as its alternative action. `ON CONFLICT DO UPDATE` updates the existing row that conflicts with the row proposed for insertion as its alternative action.

 conflict_target can perform unique index inference.
 When performing inference, it consists of one or more index_column_name columns and/or index_expression expressions, and an optional index_predicate.
 All table_name unique indexes that, without regard to order, contain exactly the conflict_target-specified columns/expressions are inferred (chosen) as arbiter indexes.
 If an index_predicate is specified, it must, as a further requirement for inference, satisfy arbiter indexes.
 Note that this means a non-partial unique index (a unique index without a predicate) will be inferred (and thus used by `ON CONFLICT`) if such an index satisfying every other criteria is available.
-If an attempt at inference is unsuccessful, Greenplum Database raises an error.
+If an attempt at inference is unsuccessful, Cloudberry Database raises an error.

 `ON CONFLICT DO UPDATE` guarantees an atomic `INSERT` or `UPDATE` outcome; provided there is no independent error, one of those two outcomes is guaranteed, even under high concurrency.
 This is also known as *UPSERT* — `UPDATE` or `INSERT`.